Skip Navigation

 Accreditation and Recognition

-SCS is regionally accredited in the United States by Middle States Association of Colleges and Schools and by Association of Christian Schools International (ACSI).
-SCS is recognized by the Dominican Ministry of Education as a “monolingual” school, a designation which allows us to offer all curricula (with the exception of Spanish, French, and Dominican social studies) in English.
+SCS is internationally accredited in the United States by Middle States Association of Colleges and Schools and by Association of Christian Schools International (ACSI).
+SCS is recognized by the Dominican Ministry of Education as a “monolingual” school, a designation which allows us to offer English as our primary language for instruction.

 Curriculum Highlights: SCS's curriculum is designed to build critical thinking, expansive knowledge, and habits of lifelong learning.